Psychology

 Repeat Status: Not repeatable for credit

-PSY 530 Principles of Neuroscience 3.0 Credits
+PSY 530 Neuroanatomy and Behavior 3.0 Credits

 Explores the structure and function of the central nervous system, with emphasis on the physiological basis of behavior.
-Covers topics including the senses, nerve function, and brain structure.
+Covers topics including the senses, nerve function, cognition and brain structure.

 Repeat Status: Not repeatable for credit